gregsdennis/Manatee.Json/docs_source/usage/schema/vocabs.md

 2. We list the vocabularies that the Manatee.Json should know about in order to process schemas that declare this meta-schema as their `$schema` (see #5).
 This includes all of the vocabularies from draft-08 (because we want all of the draft-08 capabilities) as well as the vocab for this meta-schema.
 We'll explain a bit more about this later.
 3. We also need all of the syntactic validation from draft-08, so we include it in an `allOf`.
 4. We define a new keyword, `pastDate`, that takes a boolean value.
-5. We create a schema that uses my new meta-schema (because we want to use the new keyword).
+5. We create a schema that uses our new meta-schema (because we want to use the new keyword).
 6. We use the new keyword to define a property to be found in the instance.
 7. The first instance defines a date in the past.
 8. The second date defines a date in the future.